AbnerTeng/RAFT/README.md

-# RAFT
+# Retrieval-Augmented Forecasting of Time-series (RAFT)
-Retrieval-Augmented Forecasting of Time-series
+This repo is the PyTorch code of our paper, which is accepted to ICML 2025.

 ### Required Packages
 * python == 3.9.13